robinfrancis186/neuro-learn/backend/INTEGRATION_GUIDE.md

 ## 📝 Next Steps

-1. ✅ Add billing to OpenAI account
+1. ✅ Add billing to your AI processing account
 2. 🔄 Test the integration with your Flutter UI
 3. 🎨 Customize prompts for your specific educational needs
 4. 📊 Implement usage analytics to track effectiveness